AdobeDocs/experience-platform.en/help/profile/computed-attributes/api.md

 ## Delete a specific computed attribute {#delete}

-You can deleted a specific computed attribute by making a DELETE request to the `/attributes` endpoint and providing the ID of the computed attribute you wish to delete in the request path.
+You can delete a specific computed attribute by making a DELETE request to the `/attributes` endpoint and providing the ID of the computed attribute you wish to delete in the request path.

 >[!IMPORTANT]
 >